developer-onizuka/BigQuery/README.md

 # BigQuery
-BigQuery is a fully managed enterprise data warehouse that helps you manage and analyze your data with built-in features like machine learning, geospatial analysis, and business intelligence. <br><br>
+BigQuery is a fully managed enterprise data warehouse that helps you manage and analyze your data with built-in features like machine learning, geospatial analysis, and business intelligence. <br>

 | | Functions |
 |:---|:---|